Maximum Likelihood Estimation of Sparse Networks with Missing Observations: Convergence rate for the maximum likelihood estimator

 In a first time, we assume that we know $\gamma_n$ and $\rho_n$.
 We will discuss how to estimate these values in Section \ref{subsection:graphon}.
 Let $\widehat{\bTheta}$ be the block constant estimator based on the maximization of the likelihood among block constant matrices with entries in $[\gamma_n, \rho_n]$:

 Here we assume that $k$ is fixed and that it can depend on the number of nodes $n$. $k$ can be chosen using a network cross-validation method \cite{CrossValK} or, when the graphon is a step function, it can be chosen using a sequential goodness-of-fit testing procedure \cite{lei2016} or a likelihood-based model selection method \cite{BickelMS}.
-When graphon is H\"older-continuous, we provide a choice of $k$ to optimize the usual trade-off between bias and variance of our estimator in Section \ref{subsection:graphon}. \begin{thm} Assume that $\bA$ is drawn according to \eqref{graphSeq}, and that $\rho_n = \omega(n^{-1})$.
+When graphon is H\"older-continuous, we provide a choice of $k$ to optimize the usual trade-off between bias and variance of our estimator in Section \ref{subsection:graphon}.
+Note that the maximum likelihood estimator does not require the knowledge of the matrix of sampling probabilities $\bPi$.
+On the other hand, this matrix, which characterizes the difficulty induced by missing observations, appears when bounding the error of this estimator.
+In Theorem \ref{thm_matrix_oracle}, we provide a general bound on the $\Vert \cdot \Vert_{2,\bPi}$-norm of the error, while in Corollaries \ref{corPi1} and \ref{cor2} we derive specific bounds on its $\Vert \cdot \Vert_{2}$-norm under further assumptions on the matrix $\bPi$. \begin{thm} Assume that $\bA$ is drawn according to \eqref{graphSeq}, and that $\rho_n = \omega(n^{-1})$.
 Then, there exists absolute constants $C,C'>0$ such that with probability at least $1 - 9\exp\left(-C\rho_nn\log(k)\right)$